deepcurator/DCC/src/alignment/README.md

 - a vocabulary of strings mapping to entity types of interest
 - a mapping from pairs of strings to relations of interest The first source of such information at our disposal is the set of annotations we produced during Phase 1 on 100 abstracts.
-We collect all this data with some automated clean-up, and manual review.
+This data can be found on OSF: [manually-annotated-abstracts.zip](https://osf.io/wmkcg/) We collect all this data with some automated clean-up, and manual review.
 This results in:
 - 1121 terms mapped to entities
 - 698 mappings from term pairs to relations
 This information is collected by a script [collect_brat_vocabulary.py](collect_brat_vocabulary.py).
-We expand this set with UWa annotation described nextwould
+We expand this set with UWa annotation as described next.

 ## UWa Annotations